DevMountain/ecommerce/README.md

 ####

-Build a simple backend using Node, Express, and MongoDB and connect it to a simple front-end Angular application.
+Build a backend using Node, Express, and MongoDB and connect it to a front-end Angular application.

 During this project you will practice using an ORM (Mongoose) to work with your database.
 You will also solidify your understanding of models, schemas, middleware, and indexing.